overcastsoftware/wagtailatomicadmin/README.md

     pip install wagtailatomicadmin

 Then add `wagtailatomicadmin` to your installed apps.
+Make sure to place it *before* `wagtail.wagtailadmin` so Django will give it precedence when searching for files.